Skip to content

 And if you want features like call recording, voicemail transcription, auto-replies, scheduled messages, CRM integrations, and more, you’ll have to look for a paid virtual phone number solution.

-However, you can trial every virtual phone service, including OpenPhone, for free, before signing up for a paid plan.
+However, you can trial most virtual phone services, including OpenPhone, for free, before signing up for a paid plan.

-Cloud telephony uses the internet so anyone can call and message over WiFi.
-Cloud phones aren’t tied to any physical location, which means you can make and receive calls from anywhere on any device.
+Cloud telephony uses the internet, so anyone can call and message over WiFi.
+Cloud phones aren’t tied to a physical location, which means you can make and receive calls from anywhere on any device.

 What are the disadvantages of VoIP phones?